postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

 ---

-Postman's API documentation feature lets you to share public or private API documentation in a beautifully formated web page.
+Postman's API documentation feature lets you share public or private API documentation in a beautifully formated web page.

 Postman generates and hosts browser-based API documentation for your collections automatically in real-time.
 Each collection has a private and public documentation view, generated in real-time, using the data synced to our servers.